Vet Minute: Different Sized Puppies in the Same LitterLast updated: August 18, 2020

 If you need help or have additional questions, call us at 800.786.4751.

-Video TranscriptShelley: Time for a Vet Minute with Revival's Director of Veterinary Services, Dr. Marty Greer.
-Dr. Greer the question is how can I help all puppies in a litter be born healthy and strong?
+Can Puppies of the Same Litter Have Different Sizes?How can I help all puppies in a litter be born healthy and strong?
 Some customers call us and say they've had a litter born with some large, some small and some puppies that are stillborn, all in the same litter.
 Why does this happen and what can be done so all the puppies are born healthy and strong?

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.